-Callus colonies continued to develop within the calcium alginate beads and often grew large enough that they could be seen rupturing through the surface of the beads (Figure 9).
+Callus colonies continued to develop within the calcium alginate beads and often grew large enough that they could be seen rupturing through the surface of the beads (Figure 6).
 Once protoplasts reached this stage, we dissolve the calcium alginate matrix to release the callus colonies.

-Figure 9.
+Figure 6.
 Mini colonies from Thompson seedless protoplasts encapsulated in calcium alginate beads and grown in conditioned cell suspension of 1103P (left).
 Callus colonies growing out of the alginate matrix (middle).
-Close up of an individual bead with developing callus colonies (right).
+Close up of an individual bead from experiment 18340 with developing callus colonies 6 weeks after encapsulation (right).